 In order to gain access to the victim’s computer, hackers usually use a fake promotional message on which users click and get fooled.
 These messages are usually in the form of spoof discounts, free goodies or cleaner software.
 Once the link is clicked a program is secretly downloaded that integrates itself in the system registry and the encryption begins.

 Wannacry worked on the same principle of ransomware as it latched onto the computer and locked the user’s files and then demanded bitcoin money in exchange of decrypting the files.
-People who gave the ransom ended up with their data back but some of them got dealt a bad hand and their files were deleted anyway.
+The accounts of this posted on DCForecasts explain how people who gave the ransom ended up with their data back but some of them got dealt a bad hand and their files were deleted anyway.
 This is what Wannacry looks like.

 As you can see above, the Ransomware started a timer that kept track of the duration the ransom should have been paid in.
 The people behind Wannacry even gave customers a sample by telling them they can decrypt some of their files for free.
 At the bottom, the ransom amount along with the web address is present with even a button that verifies the payment along with the final decrypt button.
 The Wannacry attack is one of the worst cyber-attacks that ever happened in the IT world.

 Ransomware mostly hit computers that are poorly protected in general.
 In order to ensure your computer stays away from such trouble, it is imperative that some measures are taken.

 - Install Anti-Virus Software- Even though the anti-virus that comes along with Windows (Windows Defender) is enough in most cases, it is recommended that an additional program is installed to protect against security threats.
 Popular examples of Anti-Virus software include Norton Antivirus, AVG Antivirus, Avira, Bit Defender etc.